bakhterets/my_cv/README.md

 # Ilia's Curriculum Vitae
 ## Summary
-My primary goal of my mission is to strongly integrate automation and
+I'm a System Engineer with 6 years of experience inengineering,
-monitoring at all steps of the software and system development.
+administrating, automating and implementing IaC approaches.
-My experience is more than 6 years of engineering, administrating,
+My goal is to implement automation and monitoring at all steps
-automating and implementing IaC approaches.
+of the software and system development.
 I believe that process
 automation makes software development better.
-I have strong skills at
+I have advanced
-research, analyzing data, communications.
+skills at research, analyzing data, communications.

 Hard Skills               |              |